Skip to content

 Terminal window

-If automatic setup doesn’t work, configure Claude Desktop manually:
+If automatic setup doesn’t work, you can configure MCP manually.

 Terminal window